Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Einstein--Maxwell--phantom spacetime

-where the regularization parameter $q$ corresponds to the radius of the wormhole throat and can be interpreted as the scalar charge; $Q$ is an integration constant that contributes to both the mass and electric charge of the EMP spacetime.
+where the regularization parameter $q$ corresponds to the radius of the wormhole throat $Q$ is an integration constant that contributes to both the mass and electric charge of the EMP spacetime.
 Note that the EMP spacetime is asymptotically flat and regular, featuring a wormhole throat (also called a bounce) at $r=0$.
 The mass $M$ and electric charge $Q_\mathrm{e}$ are

 If the following condition is chosen,

 no real zeros of $h(r)$ exist and the geometry describes a wormhole; otherwise, if

 with the equality marking the extremal limit, the real zeros $r_\pm$ appear, corresponding to the horizons of a regular black hole,